-Goals Common to All Universities Academic Quality National Ranking for University and Program(s) Describe plans for increasing national preeminence of University and select programs.
-Avg.
-SAT Score (for 3 subtests) The average SAT score for all three subtests (reading, mathematics and writing) for Admitted & Registered FTIC (B,E) students (Fall only).
-Avg.
-HS GPA The average HS GPA for Admitted & Registered FTIC and early admit (B,E) students.
+Describe plans for increasing national preeminence of University and select programs.
+The average SAT score for all three subtests (reading, mathematics and writing) for Admitted & Registered FTIC (B,E) students (Fall only).
+The average HS GPA for Admitted & Registered FTIC and early admit (B,E) students.
 Max score is 5.0.
-Professional/Licensure Exam First-time Pass Rates Exams Above National/State Benchmark Exams Below National/State Benchmark The number of exams with first-time pass rates above and below the national or state average, as reported in the 2011-12 Accountability report, including: Nursing, Law, Medicine (3 subtests), Veterinary, Pharmacy, Dental (2 subtests), Physical Therapy, and Occupational Therapy.
-Percent of Undergraduate Seniors Participating in a Research Course This metric represents the percentage of seniors who enrolled in a Research course during their last year.
-Board staff will work with University officials during the summer of 2013 to determine a systemwide definition of 'a research course'.
-Operational Efficiency Freshman Retention Rate The percentage of a full-time, first-time-in-college (FTIC) undergraduate cohort (entering in fall term or summer continuing to fall) that is still enrolled or has graduated from the same institution in the following fall term as reported in the 2011-12 Accountability report (table 4B) - see link .
-FTIC Graduation Rates In 4 years (or less) In 6 years (or less) As reported in the 2011-12 Accountability report (table 4D), First-time-in-college (FTIC) cohort is defined as undergraduates entering in fall term (or summer continuing to fall) with fewer than 12 hours earned since high school graduation.
+The number of exams with first-time pass rates above and below the national or state average, as reported in the 2011-12 Accountability report, including: Nursing, Law, Medicine (3 subtests), Veterinary, Pharmacy, Dental (2 subtests), Physical Therapy, and Occupational Therapy.
+This metric represents the percentage of seniors who enrolled in a Research course during their last year.
+Board staff will work with University officials during the summer of 2013 to determine a system-wide definition of 'a research course'.
+The percentage of a full-time, first-time-in-college (FTIC) undergraduate cohort (entering in fall term or summer continuing to fall) that is still enrolled or has graduated from the same institution in the following fall term as reported in the 2011-12 Accountability report (table 4B) - see link .
+As reported in the 2011-12 Accountability report (table 4D), First- time-in-college (FTIC) cohort is defined as undergraduates entering in fall term (or summer continuing to fall) with fewer than 12 hours earned since high school graduation.
 The rate is the percentage of the initial cohort that has either graduated from or is still enrolled in the same institution by the fourth or sixth academic year.
-Both full-time and part-time students are used in the calculation.
+Both full- time and part-time students are used in the calculation.
 The initial cohort is revised to remove students, who have allowable exclusions as defined by IPEDS, from the cohort.
-AA Transfer Graduation Rates In 2 years (or less) In 4 years (or less) As reported in the 2011-12 Accountability report (table 4E), AA Transfer cohort is defined as undergraduates entering in the fall term (or summer continuing to fall) and having earned an AA degree from an institution in the Florida College System.
+As reported in the 2011-12 Accountability report (table 4E), AA Transfer cohort is defined as undergraduates entering in the fall term (or summer continuing to fall) and having earned an AA degree from an institution in the Florida College System.
 The rate is the percentage of the initial cohort that has either graduated from or is still enrolled in the same institution by the second or fourth academic year.
-Both full-time and part-time students are used in the calculation.
-The initial cohort is revised to remove students, who have allowable exclusions as defined by IPEDS, from the cohort.
-Percent of Bachelor's Degrees Without Excess Hours As reported in the 2011-12 Accountability report (table 4J), the percentage of baccalaureate degrees awarded within 110% of the hours required for a degree.
-This metric computes total academic credit (minus exemptions per 1009.286, F.S. ) as a percentage of catalog hours required for the students major.
-Average Time to Degree (for FTIC) This metric is the number of years between the start date (using the student's entry date) and the end date (using the last month in the term degree was granted) for a graduating class of first-time, single-major baccalaureates in 120 credit hour programs within a (Summer,
+Both full-time and part-time students are used in the calculation.The initial cohort is revised to remove students, who have allowable exclusions as defined by IPEDS, from the cohort.
+As reported in the 2011-12 Accountability report (table 4J), the percentage of baccalaureate degrees awarded within 110% of the hours required for a degree.
+This metric computes total academic credit (minus exemptions per 1009.286, F.S.) as a percentage of catalog hours required for the students major.
+This metric is the number of years between the start date (using the student's entry date) and the end date (using the last month in the term degree was granted) for a graduating class of first-time, single-major baccalaureates in 120 credit hour programs within a (Summer, Fall, Spring) year.
+The student type is based on student type at time